pUrGe12/MLBxG-extension/README.md

 ---

+I have written a blog about this over at my [GitHub pages](https://purge12.github.io/)!
+It has the technical explanations for whatever I have done and it will do a better job of explaining the flow.

 We're gonna work under the assumption that the laptop is not strong enough to run the models fast enough.

 # Work

-- [ ] Make the baseball detection thing run in parallel (THIS IS THE FIRST THING, START WITH THIS)
+- [x] Make the baseball detection thing run in parallel (THIS IS THE FIRST THING, START WITH THIS)

 - [ ] Make it look better (add the similarity table in the right div)
 - [ ] In the second edition I am planning on annotating the video feed itself and displaying the entire video as an output.
 This will be much easier for the user to comprehend!